 Your brain is made up of 75% water, but it doesn’t store any of that, so it needs a constant flow to be able to carry out every conscious function, including your memory and the ability to concentrate.

 A study by the University of Westminster found that drinking just 300ml of water can increase your attention by 20%!
-That’s a huge increase, so make sure you always have a bottle of water alongside you while you work.
+That’s a huge increase, so make sure you always have a bottle of water nearby to help your brain cells function at their best.

 10. Remove Distractions

-We have so many distractions around us, and many of these, like mobile phones, are so ingrained in our lives that they’re almost part of us.
-If you can’t focus, recognizing the distractions around you can improve your concentration.
+We have so many distractions around us, and many of these, like cell phones and social media, are so ingrained in our lives that they’re almost part of us.
+If you can’t focus, recognizing the distractions around you can help you start paying attention.

-For example, a clean desk and working space reduce the temptation to stop and tidy up.
+For example, a clean desk and work space reduce the temptation to stop and tidy up.
 A tidy workspace also helps you relax because there is less to think about when working.

-Turn off all notifications on your mobile and laptop while working, either in short bursts or longer ones if you can.
+Turn off all notifications on your cell phone and laptop while working, either in short bursts, or longer ones if you can.
 This includes the badge on the app showing how many unread messages you have.

 Close down any applications on your laptop you’re not using, and go full screen with the one you’re working on to minimize all distractions.